SAC-PhoeniX/RC-Makers-Workshop-2020/README.md

 # RC Makers Workshop 2020
-## Computer Vision and Artificial Intelligence for Autonomous Vehicles by PhoeniX
+## Computer Vision and Artificial Intelligence for Autonomous Vehicles

 This repo includes the ipython notebooks which are used in the workshop.
 All files are in Turkish for now.